-Basakhi / Vaisakhi festival of joy and celebration, It means time for Music, Dance, Food and new clothes.
-The merry making festvial is celebrating the harvesting of Rabi crops and is the most important festival for farmers.
+Baisakhi / Vaisakhi festival of joy and celebration, It means time for Music, Dance, Food, and new clothes.
+The merrymaking festival is celebrating the harvesting of Rabi crops and is the most important festival for farmers.

-This day hold the special significance for the Sikh community known as the Khalsa also called as Khalsa Sirjana Divas.
-Baisakhi Procession are taken in streets accompained with music, singing and chanting with large number of devotees participating.
+This day holds special significance for the Sikh community known as the Khalsa also called Khalsa Sirjana Divas.
+Baisakhi Procession is taken in streets accompanied by music, singing, and chanting with a large number of devotees participating.

 People take bath in the holy river, wear new clothes and visit the nearby Gurudwara.
-Special prayers are offered and langar are organised on this day.
+Special prayers are offered and langar is organized on this day.
 To witness the grand celebrations of Baisakhi in India one should visit the following places.

-One of the most important festival of Jaladhar is Baisakhi, it is celebrated in a grand way.
-People gather in the grounds of celebration and community centres to dwell on the hollu procession.
-You can go for shopping, food, dance and music and have great time in the city.
+One of the most important festivals of Jalandhar is Baisakhi, it is celebrated in a grand way.
+People gather on the grounds of celebration and community centers to dwell on the hollu procession.
+You can go shopping, food, dance, and music and have a great time in the city.
 In the villages, one can witness the actual Baisakhi celebrations where men perform Punjabi folk dance called Bhangra while women dance on tunes of Punjabi folk music performing Gidda.